flyersworder/agent-budget-capstone/docs/PART2_MULTIAGENT_DESIGN.md

 - **No budget information** in initial prompts
 - **No status updates** between iterations
 - Pure focus on task instructions only
+- **Same team framing** as AWARE condition (consistent role context)

 **Coder prompt**:
 ```
-You are a Python programmer.
-Write code to solve this problem.
+You are the CODER in a 2-agent team.
+Your partner is a Reviewer who will test your code.

 PROBLEM:
 {problem_description}